 Enzymes are often globular.
 They may occur singly or as a subunit in a complex.
-They are often larger than their substrates although only a small portion would be directly involved in catalysis.
+They are often larger than their substrates.
+While large relative to their substrates, only a small portion of an enzyme is directly involved in catalysis.
 This site involved in catalysis is referred to as the catalytic site.
 Another site in an enzyme structure is the binding site through which the substrate reacts or binds to.
 The catalytic site and the binding site make up the enzyme’s active site.
-The allosteric site of the enzyme refers to the site where another molecule can bind to causing the enzyme to change its conformation, which then leads to its increase or decrease its activity.
+The allosteric site of the enzyme refers to the site where another molecule can bind to causing the enzyme to change its conformation, which then leads to its increase or decrease in its activity.
 There are two major types of molecules that modulate enzyme activity: (1) inhibitors and (2) activators.
 Inhibitors are molecules that inhibit or decrease enzymatic activity.
 Activators are molecules that stimulate or increase enzymatic activity.
-Others that can affect the activity of enzymes are the denaturants.
+Others that can affect the activity of enzymes are the denaturants (chaotropic agents).
 Exposure to temperature and pH beyond the optimal conditions lead to the denaturation of the enzyme.
 Denaturation causes the enzyme to lose its structure and catalytic properties.
 The structure of the enzyme is crucial to its function.
 The specificity of an enzyme is based on its unique 3D structure.

-Enzymes are usually classified and named according to the reaction they catalyze.
+Enzymes are usually classified and named according to the reactions they catalyze.
 The International Union of Biochemistry and Molecular Biology have developed a nomenclature for enzymes, the EC numbers.
 They are as follows:

 - EC 1 Oxidoreductases: catalyze oxidation/reduction reactions

 - EC 2 Transferases: transfer a functional group (e.g. a methyl or phosphate group)

 - EC 3 Hydrolases: catalyze the hydrolysis of various bonds